 Melatonin is a hormone that is released naturally in your body constrained by exposure to light that controls your sleep cycle.
 Your brain releases more melatonin when lights are dim – making you lethargic – and less when there’s more light, making you full alert.
 Be that as it may, numerous other factors can adjust the release of melatonin from the body and also control the circadian rhythm.

-So make sure to turn off all the lights of your bedroom.
+So make sure to turn off all the lights in your bedroom.
 Reduce smartphone usage and unplug from the digital world before you prepare for sleep.

 Be Careful With What You Eat/Drink

 Think about the substances that you’re eating and drinking when you’re consuming them.
 For instance, it’s ideal to remove nicotine from your life on the off chance that you need to start sleeping better, and it’s ideal to drink caffeine in restricted amounts, preferably during the day.
 It’s also best to avoid high-carb, sugary, fatty, and spicy food late at night, as these can keep you feeling wakeful.